 the front of the jar.
 You may want to make

-them crooked a little bit to give your Candle Jar
+the buttons a little crooked to give your Candle Jar

 whatever you have on hand.
 This one is an

 empty plastic Jell-O cup with felt glued to it, then